mwouts/jupytext/README.md

 ## What is R markdown?

-As the name states, R markdown (extension `.Rmd`) was designed in the R community.
-It is the format used by the RStudio IDE for notebooks.
-It actually support [many languages](https://yihui.name/knitr/demo/engines/).
+R markdown (extension `.Rmd`) is a well established markdown [notebook format](https://rmarkdown.rstudio.com/).
+As the name states, R markdown was designed in the R community, but it actually support [many languages](https://yihui.name/knitr/demo/engines/).
 A few months back, the support for python significantly improved with the arrival of the [`reticulate`](https://github.com/rstudio/reticulate) package.

 R markdown is almost identical to markdown export of Jupyter notebooks.
 For reference, Jupyter notebooks are exported to markdown using either
 - _Download as Markdown (.md)_ in Jupyter's interface,